-Service Statements Key Performance Indicators Target Progress at 30 June 2009 To undertake the re- construction, maintenance and repair of kerb and gutter and Completion of the Maintenance Program.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 To undertake the re- construction, maintenance and repair of kerb and gutter and footpath network in accordance with the maintenance Works Schedule.
+1.1 Completion of the Maintenance Program.
 June.
 Target Achieved 1.2 To monitor the level of service response to dangerous situations where known.
 Acted upon within 24 hours.
-Compliant Undertake drainage construction repair and maintenance in accordance with the maintenance schedule and established priorities.
-Reschedule maintenance and establish priorities.
+Compliant 2.
+Undertake drainage construction repair and maintenance in accordance with the maintenance schedule and established priorities.
+2.1 Reschedule maintenance and establish priorities.
 As requested within 7 days.
 Generally compliant subject to the nature of request